 If you have any comments, questions or would like to advertise in this website, please contact me by filling the form below.
 I will get back to you as soon as possible.

-For international inward money transfer, a SWIFT code must be used together with a BSB Number and Account Number.
+For international inward money transfer, a SWIFT code must be used together with a NCC and Account Number.

 All bank account numbers in New Zealand used the following pattern,